 Master data management grew out of previously separate methodologies focused on consolidating data for specific entities -- in particular, customer data integration (CDI) and product information management (PIM).
 MDM brought them together into a single category with a broader focus, although CDI and PIM are still active subcategories.

-Importance of MDM
+Importance of master data management

-Business operations depend on transaction processing systems, and BI and analytics increasingly drive customer engagement efforts, supply chain management (SCM) and other business processes.
-But many companies don't have a clear single view of their customers.
-A common reason is that customer data differs from one system to another.
+Business operations depend on transaction processing systems, and BI and analytics increasingly drive marketing campaigns, customer engagement efforts, supply chain management and other business processes.
+But many companies don't have a single view of their customers.
+Commonly, that's because customer data differs from one system to another.
 For example, customer records might not be identical in order entry, shipping and customer service systems due to variations in names, addresses and other attributes.

 In the case of customer data, MDM harmonizes it to create a unified set of master data for use in all applicable systems.
-That enables organizations to eliminate duplicate customer records with mismatched data, giving operational workers, business executives and data analysts a complete picture of individual customers without having to piece together different entries.
+That enables organizations to eliminate duplicate customer records with mismatched data, giving operational workers, business executives, data scientists and other users access to comprehensive customer information without having to manually combine different data entries.

 What is master data?

 Master data is often called a golden record of information in a data domain, which corresponds to the entity that's the subject of the data being mastered.
 Data domains vary from industry to industry.
 For example, common ones for manufacturers include customers, products, suppliers and materials.
 Banks might focus on customers, accounts and products, the latter meaning financial ones.
 Patients, equipment and supplies are among the applicable data domains in healthcare organizations.
 For insurers, they include members, products and claims, plus providers in the case of medical insurers.